WihansiChandrasiri/IT2244_Practicals---Operating-Systems/README.md

 ![image](https://github.com/user-attachments/assets/08a8ced3-4adf-4178-9c22-844a8b92570f)

-Q)Create simple calculator using "expr" command same as the calculotor above
+Q)Create simple calculator using "expr" command same as the calculator above

 Inside the .sh file